-One of the most significant differences between these portable power stations is capacity.
+One of the greatest differences between these two portable power stations is capacity.
 Although EcoFlow RIVER’s capacity is the smaller of the two, packing 288Wh capacity out the box, it can power your essential devices for hours on end.
 If you’re looking to power the bigger stuff for longer, EcoFlow River Pro’s capacity is 2.5x greater than EcoFlow RIVER’s capacity, delivering a whopping 720Wh.

 EcoFlow River vs River Pro Weight